groupby/elements-logic/packages/@groupby/elements-gb-tracker-plugin/README.md

 It accepts a mandatory `customerId`.
 It also accepts an optional `area` argument to handle tracking actions against specific areas.

-Additionally, the plugin will automatically listen for and act on tracking events.
+Additionally, the plugin will automatically listen for and act on beacon events.
 It is designed to work with the other plugins in the Logic Layer.

 The plugin registers an instance of the [gb-tracker client](https://www.npmjs.com/package/gb-tracker-client) with Core.